 These include items that are bespoke or personalised, goods likely to deteriorate rapidly, where the seal is broken on CDs, DVDs and computer software.

-They also include goods that have a seal for health protection and hygiene reasons and where the seal is broken.
+They also include goods with a seal for health protection and hygiene reasons that's been broken.

 - Most but not all online orders can be cancelled, for example bespoke or personalised items can't be

 - Your right to cancel an order starts the moment you place your order and doesn't end until 14 days from the day you receive your goods